jdwerst91/Python_Workshop_Series/README.md

 ### Part 3: Data Visualization and Presentation with Python and matplotlib
 Participants will be introduced to:
 - Create informative visualizations using the `matplotlib` and `seaborn` libraries.
-- Present data and findings in professional reports using Jupyter Notebooks.
+- Present data and findings in professional reports using Jupyter Notebooks or Google Colab.

 ## Learning Objectives
 By the end of the workshop series, participants will be able to:
 1. Understand the use cases for Python and compare it with alternative programming languages.
-2. Navigate and utilize the Jupyter Notebooks environment, including the cells, editor, and help tools.
+2. Navigate and utilize the Google Colab environment, including the cells, editor, and help tools.
 3. Write and run basic Python scripts and understand Python syntax (operators, functions, packages, data types, and structures).
 4. Import, clean, and transform datasets using Python.
 5. Visualize and present data insights with graphs and reports.